ARTICLES OF INCORPORATION AND

 Section 2.
 The Club shall not be responsible for loss or damage to personal property of members, visitors, or guests.

-ARTICLE XVII.
+ARTICLE XX.
 CONSTRUCTION:

 The construction or meaning of any provision in these Bylaws shall be determined by a majority vote of the Board of Directors.

-ARTICLE XVIII.
+ARTICLE XXI.
 CORPORATION DISSOLUTION

-Upon dissolution of the Club, the Board of Directors, after paying or making provision for payment of all liabilities of the Club, shall distribute all remaining assets of the Club to another organization organized and operated exclusively for charitable, educational and scientific purposes under section 501(c)(3) of the Internal Revenue Code, or corresponding section of any future tax code.
+Upon dissolution of the Club, the Board of Directors, after paying or making provision for payment of all liabilities of the Club, shall distribute all remaining assets of the Club to another organization organized and operated exclusively for charitable, educational, and scientific purposes under section 501(c)(3) of the Internal Revenue Code, or corresponding section of any future tax code.

 These By-Laws supersede all earlier dated and all undated By-Laws for the Club and all appendages thereto.
 These By-Laws shall be dated and signed by the President of the Club and become effective immediately when approved by the full membership of the Club.
 All appendages shall also be signed by the President and Secretary at the end of the appendage.
 All pages of, and all appendages to these By-Laws shall be numbered and initialed by the Club President holding office at the time they are approved.